 Self-Help Evictions (or Why You Should Not Remove The Roof In An Attempt To Evict Your Tenant)

-I apologize for the delay in drafting a new post but this has been a crazy week with two trials in the early part of the week and another one tomorrow (all tenants fighting evictions and none of these trials have been or will be easy).
+I apologize for the delay in drafting a new post, but this has been a hectic week with two trials early in the week and another tomorrow (all tenants fighting evictions, and none of these trials have been, or will be, easy).
 But enough with the excuses . . .

-I saw a recent article about a landlord in Lusaka, Zambia (Africa) that actually attempted to evict his tenants by physically removing the roof (which was made of iron sheets) to the home.
+I saw a recent article about a landlord in Lusaka, Zambia (Africa) who actually attempted to evict his tenants by physically removing the roof (which was made of iron sheets) from the home.
 The article states that the landlord "may not have followed the proper procedures to evict the tenant."
-No kidding . . . . really, I'm sure it would be illegal to remove the roof to a rental unit in order to evict a tenant in any country (but I am just guessing).
+No kidding . . . . really, I'm sure it would be illegal to remove the roof of a rental unit in order to evict a tenant in any country (but I am just guessing).

-I'm certainly no expert in Zambian landlord-tenant law but I do know that in Wisconsin, if a landlord tried attempted to evict a tenant by removing the roof to the rental property, that the landlord would be opening himself/herself up to liability for engaging in what is commonly referred to as "self-help eviction."
+I'm certainly no expert in Zambian landlord-tenant law, but I do know that in Wisconsin, if a landlord attempted to evict a tenant by removing the roof to the rental property, the landlord would be opening himself/herself up to liability for engaging in what is commonly referred to as a "self-help eviction."

-Self-help eviction is a genreal term that refers to any attempt to remove a tenant from a rental property other than through the judicial eviction process and the use of the Sheriff.
+Self-help eviction is a general term for any attempt to remove a tenant from a rental property outside the judicial eviction process and the Sheriff.

-In Wisconsin, the only way to legally remove a tenant (that refuses to leave) is through the judicial eviction process.
-Once the landlord obtains a judgment of eviction and is issued the writ of restitution, should the tenant still fail to vacate the unit, the only legal avenue that the landlord has to reclaim his/her real estate in Milwaukee County is to execute the writ with the Sheriff.
+In Wisconsin, the only way to legally remove a tenant (who refuses to leave) is through the judicial eviction process.
+Once the landlord obtains a judgment of eviction and is issued the writ of restitution, if the tenant still fails to vacate the unit, the landlord's only legal avenue to reclaim their real estate in Milwaukee County is to execute the writ with the Sheriff.

 Yes, you heard me correctly!
-Even if the court has ordered the tenant out of the rental unit, and the tenant intentionally ignore the court's order, the landlord still cannot force the tenant out of his/her property.
-The landlord must engage the services of the Sheriff to forcibly evict the tenant.
+Even if the court has ordered the tenant out of the rental unit and the tenant intentionally ignores the order, the landlord cannot forcibly remove the tenant from the property.
+The landlord must engage the Sheriff to forcibly evict the tenant.

 1. Changing the locks to the rental unit.